Quantum Curriculum Learning: Method

 We apply the data-based Q-CurL to the quantum phase recognition task investigated in Ref.~\cite{cong:2019:QCNN} to demonstrate that it can improve the generalization of the learning model.
-Here, we consider a one-dimensional cluster Ising model with open boundary conditions, whose Hamiltonian with $Q$ qubits is given by $ H = - \sum_{j=1}^{Q-2}\sigma^z_j \sigma^x_{j+1}\sigma^z_{j+2} - h_1\sum_{j=1}^Q \sigma^x_j - h_2\sum_{j=1}^{Q-1}\sigma^x_{j}\sigma^x_{j+1}. $ Depending on the coupling constants $(h_1, h_2)$, the ground state wave function of this Hamiltonian can exhibit multiple states of matter, such as the symmetry-protected topological phase, the paramagnetic state, and the anti-ferromagnetic state.
-We employ the quantum convolutional neural network (QCNN) model~\cite{cong:2019:QCNN} with binary cross-entropy loss for training.
-Without Q-CurL, we use the conventional loss $\hat{R}(h) = (1/N)\sum_{i=1}^N \ell_i$ for the training and test phase.
-In data-based Q-CurL, we train the QCNN with the loss $\hat{R}(h, \bw)$ while using $\hat{R}(h)$ to evaluate the generalization on the test data set.
-We use 40 and 400 ground state wave functions for the training and test phases, respectively (see~\cite{supp} for details).
+Here, we consider a one-dimensional cluster Ising model with open boundary conditions, whose Hamiltonian with $Q$ qubits is given by

+Depending on the coupling constants $(h_1, h_2)$, the ground state wave function of this Hamiltonian can exhibit multiple states of matter, such as the symmetry-protected topological phase (SPT phase), the paramagnetic state, and the anti-ferromagnetic state.